-Taconic Stage's THE REAL (DESPERATE) HOUSEWIVES OF COLUMBIA COUNTY MUSICAL to Play the Laurie Beechman, 3/7-28
+Taconic Stage's THE REAL (DESPERATE) HOUSEWIVES OF COLUMBIA COUNTY MUSICAL Plays the Laurie Beechman, Now thru 3/28

 The show's songs lampoon such subjects as sexual fantasies toward your caterer, the tendency of "Cidiots" to look down their noses (what's left of them) on the year-rounders and the bragging rights you get for Dutch ancestry if you're from an old local family--a form of retaliation for the weekenders' scorn.
 We learn from "Don't Fool Around on Your Broker" that it's easier to dump your husband than your real estate agent.
 In "Get a Little Work," a Maid lampoons her employer's plastic surgery by giving herself a facelift with duct tape.
 The cast features Meg Dooley, Lisa Franklin, Constance Lopez and Diedre Bollinger.